Welcome to the Jazz Jams Club website.

 issues or I may initiate some songs.
 Once we have 12 songs I again email all members asking them to participate.
 So

-while the club is active members who are not particiating get two emails a month.
+while the club is active members who are not participating get two emails a month.
 Members who are participating get

 extra emails as required.